jnmartin84/doom64-dc/README.md

 **Pre-requisites**

-The build has been done on the following platforms successfully:
+The build is only guaranteed to work on the following platform:

-    Windows 10/11 with Cygwin
     Ubuntu 22.04

-    Debian (unknown version)
+It should work on most other Linux environments.
+It may or may not still be functional on Windows/Cygwin.

 You will need a host/native GCC install and a full working Dreamcast/KallistiOS toolchain install (https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).